riceissa/issarice.com/pages/content-creation-the-organization-and-dissemination-of-knowledge.md

 ### Third party

-AKC likes to emphasize that everything on Quora will last.
+AKC [likes to emphasize](https://www.quora.com/How-does-Alex-K-Chen-make-backups-of-his-content-on-Quora/answer/Alex-K-Chen) that everything on Quora will last: "I do trust Quora more than I can trust myself".

 Consider the quote from [here](http://whatisresearch.wordpress.com/2007/01/09/wikis/):